-We rarely experience solitude and hardly know its benefit.
-We certainly don’t think to teach it to our children.
+We rarely experience solitude and hardly know its benefit, so we certainly don’t think to teach it to our children.

 Maya Angelou teaches us about teaching our children how to wield solitude.

-Homeschooling certainly offers solitude, if we allow it.
+Homeschooling certainly offers solitude and all its benefits, if we allow it.

 A few tips on encouraging solitude: